 Corruption risk management

 At Saab, mitigating risks is a crucial part of doing business.
-That is why we have a group wide management process to map and assess risks and create risk awareness.
+That is why we recurringly work to identify and assess corruption risks.

 Process for appointment and management of business intermediaries.